arthurbernierjr/IPFS/README.md

 ### IPNS

 IPNS (InterPlanetary Name System) is a distributed naming system used in IPFS to locate and retrieve content from the distributed network.
-It is based on the Merkle DAG data structure and is used to create a unified data structure for distributed systems.
 IPNS is used to create a permanent link to content, allowing for more efficient storage and retrieval of data.

 # Find